CrunchyData/postgres-operator/hugo/content/architecture/postgres-operator-containers-overview.md

 ### PostgreSQL Server and Extensions

-* **PostgreSQL** (crunchy-postgres).
+* **PostgreSQL** (crunchy-postgres-ha).
 PostgreSQL database server.
 The crunchy-postgres container image is unmodified, open source PostgreSQL packaged and maintained by Crunchy Data.

-* **PostGIS** (crunchy-postgres-gis).
+* **PostGIS** (crunchy-postgres-ha-gis).
 PostgreSQL database server including the PostGIS extension.
 The crunchy-postgres-gis container image is unmodified, open source PostgreSQL packaged and maintained by Crunchy Data.
 This image is identical to the crunchy-postgres image except it includes the open source geospatial extension PostGIS for PostgreSQL in addition to the language extension PL/R which allows for writing functions in the R statistical computing language.

 ### Backup and Restore

 * **pgBackRest** (crunchy-backrest-restore). pgBackRest is a high performance backup and restore utility for PostgreSQL.
 The crunchy-backrest-restore container executes the pgBackRest utility, allowing FULL and DELTA restore capability.

-* **pg_basebackup** (crunchy-backup). pg_basebackup is used to take base backups of a running PostgreSQL database cluster.
-The crunchy-backup container executes a full backup against another database container using the standard pg_basebackup utility that is included with PostgreSQL.

 * **pgdump** (crunchy-pgdump).
 The crunchy-pgdump container executes either a pg_dump or pg_dumpall database backup against another PostgreSQL database.